 - a.
-Interest payments on bonds do not include \$3,412 of amortization of bond discounts, \$1,989,801 amortization of bond premiums, \$192,188 of amortization of deferred losses on refundings of debt, and \$73,106 of amortization of deferred gains on refundings of debt that were included in operating revenues and expenses in the Single Family Finance Program Funds. - b.
-The Authority recorded an increase in the fair value of investments in the amount of \$1,041,817 for the fiscal year ended June 30, 2015.
+Interest payments on bonds do not include \$2,803 amortization of bond discounts, \$992,254 amortization of bond premiums, \$174,364 of amortization of deferred losses on refundings of debt, and \$327,319 of amortization of deferred gains on refundings of debt that that were included in operating revenues and expenses in the Single Family Finance Program Funds. - b.
+The Authority recorded an increase in the fair value of investments in the amount of \$117,349 for the fiscal year ended June 30, 2016. - c.
+The Authority recorded \$158,455 of amortization of servicing release premiums and \$437,667 of amortization of deferred fee revenue in the General Operating Fund.